 NOTE: Click on images to enlarge.

-Indian Cove is a very small hamlet that one passes by on the way to Peggy’s Cove when approaching from Halifax.
+Indian Harbour is a small fishing community which you will pass through on the way to Peggy’s Cove when approaching from Halifax.
 There is a small gravel road leading into the cluster of homes and docks.
-The image above is one of the first ones that I captured at Indian Cove.
+The image above is one of the first ones that I captured at Indian Harbour.
+The body of water is called Modesty Cove.

 As I initially scanned the shoreline of the cove I specifically looked for interesting foreground elements and noticed a trio of pointed rocks.
 I walked in tight to the rocks so they form the foundation of the image.
 Positioning the grey building in the top right of the frame helped to create a strong left to right flow to the image.
 I positioned the horizon at about 1/3 from the top of the image to help create a feeling of depth.